-Courts have varied widely in their evaluation and use of the event study methodology.23 Within this variation, however, courts generally recognize the need to determine whether an event study constitutes reliable evidence with respect to the question for which it is introduced, that is, whether the event study supports (or refutes) the claimed relationship between a disclosure and a stock price movement.24 Central to that task is the concept of statistical significance.25
+Courts have varied widely in their evaluation and use of the event study methodology.
+Within this variation, however, courts generally recognize the need to determine whether an event study constitutes reliable evidence with respect to the question for which it is introduced, that is, whether the event study supports (or refutes) the claimed relationship between a disclosure and a stock price movement.
+Central to that task is the concept of statistical significance.

-In the social science literature from which the event study methodology is drawn, the results of hypothesis testing depend on the likelihood that an outcome as extreme as the one observed would occur by chance, given that no effect of interest had actually occurred.
-Mapping that into the event study context, the question is how probable it would be to observe as large a price drop if the stock price was actually not affected by an alleged
+In the social science literature from which the event study methodology is drawn, the results of hypothesis testing depend on the likelihood that an outcome as extreme as the one observed would occur by chance, given that no event having a causal effect on stock price had actually occurred.
+Mapping that into the event study context, the question is how probable it would be to observe as large a price drop if the stock price were actually not affected by an alleged corrective disclosure.
+Commentators have argued that

-20 See, e.g., In re Novatel Wireless Secs.
-Litig., 2013 U.S. Dist.
-LEXIS 154599, 15-16 (S.D.
-Cal.) ("Event studies are crucial to demonstrate loss causation, and indeed some courts describe them as 'almost obligatory.'"), quoting In re Vivendi Universal, S.A.
+&lt;sup>20 See, e.g., In re Novatel Wireless Sec.
+Litig., No. 08-1689 2013 U.S. Dist.
+LEXIS 154599, at \15-16 (S.D.
+Cal.
+Oct.
+25, 2013) ("Event studies are crucial to demonstrate loss causation, and indeed some courts describe them as 'almost obligatory.'" (quoting In re Vivendi Universal, S.A.
 Sec.
 Lit., 605 F. Supp.
-2d 586, (S.D.N.Y.
-2009).
+2d 586, 599 (S.D.N.Y.
+2009))).

-21 See, e.g., In re Imperial Credit Indus.
+&lt;sup>21 See, e.g., In re Imperial Credit Indus.
 Sec.
 Litig., 252 F. Supp.
 2d 1005, 1016 (C.D.
 Cal.
-2003 (granting summary judgment for defendants where plaintiffs failed to introduce an event study to determine damages).

-22 See Novatel, 2013 U.S. Dist.
-LEXIS, at 16 (observing that "The absence of an event study for damages, in particular, will result in summary judgment in favor of defendants").
+2003) (granting summary judgment for defendants where plaintiffs failed to introduce an event study to determine damages); Novatel, 2013 U.S. Dist.
+LEXIS 154599, at \16 (observing that "[t]he absence of an event study for damages, in particular, will result in summary judgment in favor of defendants").